eka-care/EkaMedicalRecordsCore/README.md

+**Eka Medical Records Core SDK Documentation**

-his SDK will have core records database functionalities like:
+This SDK will have core records database functionalities like:

 1. Sync Records (from the server)
 2. Create record (Bulk or Single)